real-ahmed-moussa/Projects-Portfolio/README.md

 ---

 ## 📝 License
-This project is shared for portfolio purposes only and may not be used for commercial purposes without permission.
+All projects in this portfolio may not be used for commercial purposes without permission.

 This project is licensed under the **MIT License**.
 © 2025 **Dr. Ahmed Moussa**